hatsunea/HVC-C1B_SDK-Android/README.md

 ###[NOTES ON USAGE]
-* This sample code and documentation are copyrighted property of OMRON Corporation
+* This sample code and documentation are copyrighted property of HATSUNE, Akira
+* Under Apache License 2.0.
 * This sample code does not guarantee proper operation
+* Original sample code and documentation are copyrighted property of OMRON Corporation

 ----
-OMRON Corporation
+HATSUNE, Akira
-Copyright(C) 2014-2015 OMRON Corporation, All Rights Reserved.
+Copyright(C) 2014-2015 HATSUNE, Akira, All Rights Reserved.